BenOvermyer/benovermyer.com/content/kb/books.md

 9. _The Gate of the Feral Gods_ by Matt Dinniman
 10. _The Butcher's Masquerade_ by Matt Dinniman
 11. _The Eye of the Bedlam Bride_ by Matt Dinniman
+12. _Wicca: A Guide for the Solitary Practitioner_ by Scott Cunningham

 ## 2024